daviddtm206-wq/OnlyStars/replit.md

 - Added FSM (Finite State Machine) for interactive flows
 - Enhanced payment system to handle subscriptions, PPV, and tips
 - **NEW**: Added profile editing functionality for creators with /editar_perfil command
+- **September 12, 2025**: Added complete catalog system for creators with /mis_catalogos command
+- **NEW**: Implemented personalized PPV catalogs per creator with professional channel-like interface
+- **NEW**: Added support for FREE subscriptions (0 ⭐️ stars) for creators

 ## Project Architecture
 - **Language**: Python 3.11